simeononsecurity/simeononsecurity.ch/content/other/adsb-sdr-adapter-performance-insights/index.en.md

 **Noise Levels**: Charts displaying noise levels for each adapter, highlighting their ability to minimize interference and improve signal quality.

-{{< figure src="adsbdata.jpeg" alt="Example of graphs1090 data received." caption="Example of graphs1090 data received.
+{{< figure src="adsbdata.webp" alt="Example of graphs1090 data received." caption="Example of graphs1090 data received.
 Image and data pictured are not from of our tests.">}}

 ______